technology-toolbox/website/content/blog/jjameson/2011/02/26/building-sharepoint-2010-solutions-on-a-tfs-2010-build-server.md

 Second, the MSDN article instructs you to copy several Visual Studio SharePoint assemblies to the GAC on the build server:

-> **Copy the SharePoint Tool Assemblies and Files to the GAC
+{{< blockquote "font-italic" >}}

-> **The following assemblies must be copied to the GAC of the build
+**Copy the SharePoint Tool Assemblies and Files to the GAC **The following assemblies must be copied to the GAC of the build
-> system:
+system:

->
+- Microsoft.VisualStudio.SharePoint.Designers.Models.dll
-> - Microsoft.VisualStudio.SharePoint.Designers.Models.dll
+- Microsoft.VisualStudio.SharePoint.Designers.Models.Features.dll
-> - Microsoft.VisualStudio.SharePoint.Designers.Models.Features.dll
+- Microsoft.VisualStudio.SharePoint.Designers.Models.Packages.dll
-> - Microsoft.VisualStudio.SharePoint.Designers.Models.Packages.dll
+  Microsoft.VisualStudio.SharePoint.dll

->   Microsoft.VisualStudio.SharePoint.dll
+{{< /blockquote >}}

 Since I chose to install Visual Studio 2010 on my build server (DAZZLER), then I shouldn't have to install *any* additional Visual Studio assemblies